-The company forecasts SG&A expenses of JPY6.2bn (+20.7% YoY).
+The company forecasts a YoY increase in SG&A expenses.

-\triangleright SymBio plans R&D expenses of JPY2.7bn (+9.7% YoY) to continue developing Treakisym® for relapsed or refractory diffuse large B-cell lymphoma (r/r DLBCL) and liquid formulations of Treakisym® (RTD and RI formulations), oral and intravenous rigosertib products, and new drug brincidofovir, an antiviral drug to treat infections.
-An upfront fee (JPY540mn) incurred in FY12/19 for the in-licensing of antiviral drug brincidofovir will not be repeated while the expected Q4 FY12/20 approval of Treakisym[®] RTD formulation will incur a milestone payment.

-The company forecasts SG&A expenses excluding R&D at JPY3.6bn (+30.5% YoY).
-Personnel expenses and sales promotion expenses are expected to increase; In particular, personnel expenses are slated to increase as SymBio looks to expand the workforce from 106 (FY12/19) to 152 employees.
+- SymBio plans R&D expenses of JPY2.7bn (+9.7% YoY) to continue developing Treakisym® for relapsed or refractory diffuse large B-cell lymphoma (r/r DLBCL) and liquid formulations of Treakisym® (RTD and RI formulations), oral and intravenous rigosertib products, and new drug brincidofovir, an antiviral drug to treat infections.
+An upfront fee (JPY540mn) incurred in FY12/19 for the in-licensing of antiviral drug brincidofovir will not be repeated but the approval of Treakisym® RTD formulation in September 2020 is due to incur a milestone payment. - The company forecasts an increase in SG&A expenses excluding R&D. In particular, personnel expenses are slated to increase as SymBio looks to expand the workforce from 106 (FY12/19) to 152 employees.
 The number of sales representatives will increase from 39 to 70.
-Eisai's exclusive marketing rights to Treakisym[®] ends in 2020 and SymBio will take over marketing from 2021.
-The company aims to build up the nationwide sales force with 62 sales representatives by Q2 and is also considering using about 30 of the 62 sales representatives for joint marketing activities with co-promotion partners (in collaboration with sales representatives of pharmaceutical companies).
+Eisai's exclusive marketing rights to Treakisym® ended on December 9, 2020 and SymBio took over marketing on December 10.